Charlie Jane Anders: Literary career

 Anders has had science fiction published in Tor.com, Strange Horizons, and Flurb.
 Additional (non-science-fiction) literary work has been published in McSweeney's and Zyzzyva.
 Anders's work has appeared in Salon, The Wall Street Journal, Publishers Weekly, San Francisco Bay Guardian, Mother Jones, and the San Francisco Chronicle.
 She has had stories and essays in anthologies such as Sex For America: Politically Inspired Erotica, The McSweeney's Joke Book of Book Jokes, and That's Revolting!: Queer Strategies for Resisting Assimilation.

 Her first novel, Choir Boy, appeared in 2005 from Soft Skull Press; a young adult story about a boy transitioning gender in order to sing.
 In 2014, Tor Books acquired two novels from Anders.
 All the Birds in the Sky was published in 2016 and The City in the Middle of the Night was published 2019.

-In August 2025, her most recent novel Lessons in Magic and Disaster was published.
+In August 2025, her most recent novel, Lessons in Magic and Disaster, was published by Tor Books.
+Gary K. Wolfe at Locus Magazine wrote "Lessons in Magic and Disaster is a convincing novel of character long before the spells even begin to kick in.
+At the same time, Anders’s voice is not without a bracing sense of anger… her most mature and personal novel to date, as well as her finest."
+The book was a finalist for the Locus Award for Best Fantasy Novel.

 Unstoppable trilogy

-Tor Teen acquired Unstoppable, a young adult trilogy from Anders in 2017.
+Tor Teen acquired Unstoppable, a young adult trilogy from Anders, in 2017.
 The first novel, Victories Greater Than Death, was published in 2021, and the second, Dreams Bigger Than Heartbreak, in 2022.
 The third novel, Promises Stronger Than Darkness, was published in 2023.